seud0nym/home-assistant-addons/sigenergy2mqtt/DOCS.md

 | `PVOutput Extended Data v12` | Optional | A sensor class name that will be used to populate the v12 extended data field in PVOutput. |
 | `PVOutput Logging Level` | Optional | Set the PVOutput logging level. |

-##### PVOutput Consumption
+##### PVOutput Consumption, Exports and Imports

-When you enable recording of consumption in PVOutput, PVOutput automatically calculates exports.
-The calculated exports, however, will always be incorrect because they do not take into consideration battery charge/discharger.
-Worse, the calculated exports figure _cannot_ be updated.
+When you enable recording of consumption in PVOutput, PVOutput automatically calculates exports and imports.
+The calculated values, however, will probably be incorrect because they do not take into consideration battery charge/discharger.

-If you do _not_ enable consumption, `sigenergy2mqtt` will upload your actual exports at the end of the day (along with the peak power reading).
+`sigenergy2mqtt` can upload your actual exports and imports at the end of the day (along with the peak power reading), if it is enabled in your configuration.
+This is the default.

+If consumption and either or both of exports/imports are enabled, PVOutput may automatically calculate exports and imports and the uploaded values may be ignored.

 ##### PVOutput Temperature